Interior Design

 Looking for the perfect wall fountain?
 Here are some tips!

-There are a few things you’ll need to think about before you begin digging.
-First, determine if there are utility lines in the location.
-Then, you’ll need to find a spot that won’t fill your water installation with leaves and other debris.
 And, in order to slow down evaporation, you want to place it in a spot that is sheltered from the wind.
 This is especially important if you are installing a spray fountain.
 Large water gardens are sometimes affected by zoning codes.
 Check to see how close it can be to your property line.

 It should mesh with the rest of the grounds and the architecture used in your home.
 Water features work best when they aren’t the focal point of your landscaping.
-They do more for the look of your property when they function as an accent piece.
+Wall water fountains do more for the look of your property when they function as an accent piece.
 For example, small gardens look best with a recirculating bubbler built into an attractive ceramic pot.
-If your garden and home have a formal look, consider a pond or fountain with geometric lines.
-Informal housing styles look great when the water feature mimics nature’s own shapes.

 Some counties require a permit from the local building department when a water feature is connected to the home’s plumbing, requires an electrical connection, or is deeper than 18 inches.